AEA Mission, Vision, Values and Governing Policies

 Association Activity: An association activity is a process or event intended to contribute to association operations.

-Justice Imperative (from the BDI phase I evaluation report): The justice imperative is to promote justice and equity in evaluation practice.
-It is motivated by individual and collective commitments to justice – equity, fairness, respect, inclusiveness, and acceptance – and to promoting unity among evaluators while redressing past harm.
+Justice Imperative (from the BDI Phase I evaluation report): The justice imperative is to promote justice and equity in evaluation practice.
+Its motivation comes from individual and collective commitments to justice – equity, fairness, respect, inclusiveness, and acceptance – and to promoting unity among evaluators while redressing past harm.

 - Relating or enhancing communication about multicultural issues and working respectfully to design, implement, and monitor policies, projects, and activities that strengthen multicultural representation, voice, and cultural competence within the association.

 - Restoring or taking action to recognize past harm and making changes (e.g., policies) to ensure that multiculturalism remains a central value of the association and is reflected in AEA policies, structure, and activities; recognizing and correcting oppressive actions.

 - Acknowledging or learning from the past and seeing diverse groups with new understandings and balancing majority privilege.

 Review Group: Review Groups carry out functions within the board’s responsibility.
 Their scope of their work includes definition of reporting responsibility.